tom-howes/DanceMusicGPT/README.md

 - Lakh MIDI database - Colin Raffel.
 "Learning-Based Methods for Comparing Sequences, with Applications to Audio-to-MIDI Alignment and Matching".
 PhD Thesis, 2016.
 Messy metadata and mix of genres.
 - MIDI tracks - Found some free MIDI tracks on various online forums that replicate popular dance songs in simple MIDI format

-Ended up going for free MIDI tracks for initial testing
+Ended up going for free MIDI tracks for initial testing - pivoting to dance music as it is hard to find house MIDI tracks

 **Day 2**